 Eleven organizations joined together in beautiful unity.
-Each uses their different strengths to lead strategic peace initiatives:
+Each has been positioned to use their different strengths to lead strategic peace initiatives:

 Lives have been saved, young people are being kept out of danger and crises defused.
 Many of the stories are too sensitive to tell.
 Our political stance is neutral.

 One man was so depressed about the violence in the country that he decided that the best thing to do was to kill his family members to save them further suffering.
 He heard one of our CIP peace broadcasts and realised that there is always hope.
 He changed his mind and his family survived to tell the tale.

-Houses not huts, healthcare not witch doctors, farming not starving, education not ignorance, employment not hand-outs, peace not killing… one by one, lives and communities are being changed.
+Houses not huts, healthcare not witch doctors, farming not starving, education not ignorance, employment not hand-outs, peace not killing… one by one, lives and communities are coming to life.

 PTI provides outstanding leadership and theological training, medical and development work.